DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-12-08-adding-a-way-for-users-to-create-api-clients.md

 ### Migration to OAuth

-We plan to migrate from the current bearer token authentication to using OAuth for authentication.
-This will provide:
+We plan to migrate from the current bearer token authentication to OAuth.
+This change will provide:

 - standardised authentication across DfE services
 - improved security and token management